-This parameter is specific to the enhanced version of the Listener and applies only if MSGLEN is not 0.
-A value of NO indicates that the Listener performs a normal read of the client data.
+This parameter is specific to the enhanced version of the listener and applies only if MSGLEN is not 0.
+A value of NO indicates that the listener performs a normal read of the client data.
 The child server application accesses this data in the data area-2 portion of the transaction input message (TIM).
-A value of YES indicates that the Listener reads the data using the peek option; the data remains queued in TCP/IP and the child server applications actually read it in rather than accessing it through the TIM.
+A value of YES indicates that the listener reads the data using the peek option; the data remains queued in TCP/IP and the child server applications actually read it in rather than accessing it through the TIM.

-PORT The port number this Listener will use for accepting connections.
+PORT The port number this listener uses for accepting connections.
 This parameter is mandatory.
-The ports may be shared.
-See z/OSCommunications Server: IP Configuration Reference for more information on port sharing.
+The ports can be shared.
+See z/OS Communications Server: IP Configuration Reference for more information on port sharing.